 Layers, textures, earth tones.
 Think chunky knits, suede boots, felt hats, and jewel tones like burgundy, emerald, and mustard.
 Layering isn’t just stylish—it gives you options mid-shoot for variety.

-Pro Tip: Early October = peak leaf season.
+Early October = peak leaf season.
 Also, bring a mini lint roller if your outfit is textured—NYC parks love to gift you stray leaves.

 Why it’s romantic: